bgopi23/tp/docs/UserGuide.md

 ### Saving the data

-FitBook data is saved in the hard disk automatically after any command that changes the data.
+FitBook data is saved to your hard disk automatically after any command that changes the data.
 There is no need to save manually.

 <hr>